-Are you about to potty train your toddler?
-It’s an act of nature, but that doesn’t mean it happens as naturally as we’d like.
-But there are a few things that will really make the whole thing go down more smoothly.
-Post contains affiliate links.
+Inside: Are you about to potty train your toddler?
+It’s an act of nature, but there are a few potty training supplies that make the whole thing go more smoothly.

 I die laughing at my former self.